 - Pediatric Nurse – This type of nurse works with babies, children, and teens (between the ages of 0 and 19) on primary and preventative care.
 Pediatric nurses often work in hospitals, outpatient care centers, schools, and private practices alongside a pediatrician.

-- Physician’s Office Nurse – This type of nurse works in a private practice of a physician, commonly known as a doctor’s office.
-They often work with a team of nurses, medical assistants, as well as the physicians.
+- Physician’s Office Nurse – This type of nurse works in the private practice of a physician, commonly known as a doctor’s office.
+They often work with a team of nurses, medical assistants, as well as physicians.

 - Prison Nurse – Prison nurses provide preventive and routine care for those in the criminal justice system.
 They also help prisoners manage existing conditions, or care for inmates who fall sick or injured in any way.